7Ragnarok7/DEDMAP/README.md

  - This tool has not been tested in Windows yet and will not work most probably.
 Feel free to experiment.

- - UDP scanning is not working as of now but will be fixed soon.

 ### Disclaimer :-
  - This tool is made for educational purpose only.
 Use it with/on sytems or networks you own or have permission from the owner.
 I shall not be held responsible for whatsoever you do with this tool.

 ### Limitations as of now :-
- - UDP SCAN NOT WORKING PRESENTLY!!!!

  - IS SLOW AS NO MULTI-THREADING CONCEPTS USED IN THE PROGRAM.